Model validation for aggregate inferences in out-of-sample prediction

 \section{Reference validation score}

 To use our scoring decomposition we require at least one observation in each cell.
 However, in many real-world cases not all cells will be observed in the sample.
 To overcome this, we follow the approach of \cite{vehtari2012survey} and substitute the observed cellwise probability with an estimated probability using a reference model denoted $M_*$.
-In this section we first consider a full reference validation score where we make this substitution for every cell in Section~\ref{sec:allobs}.
-This is so we can compare to previous approaches.
-Then, in Section~\ref{sec:not_all_obs} we consider the case where not all cells are observed.
-In this section we first extend the PSIS LOCO reference validation to this scenario.
-The we propose a method we call LOCO combined validation, which is a combination of LOCO cross validation and LOCO reference validation.
-Finally we propose a method to validate the chosen reference model.
+To investigate this, we first consider a full reference validation score where we make this substitution for every cell (Section~\ref{sec:allobs}), which allows us to compare to cross validation.
+Then we describe a new simulation scenario where not all cells are observed.
+We first demonstrate PSIS LOCO reference validation, and then propose a LOCO combined validation approach in which we combine cross validation and reference validation.
+As a consequence of this, we describe a way of validating the chosen reference model.